HIGHLIGHTS-Tennis-Wimbledon day eight | Sports-Games

 - United Kingdom

-Highlights on day eight of the Wimbledon tennis championships on Monday (times GMT): 1557 FRITZ EASES PAST KUBLER
+Highlights on day eight of the Wimbledon tennis championships on Monday (times GMT): 1716 FORMER CHAMPION HALEP BREEZES INTO QUARTER-FINALS

+Simona Halep, playing on Centre Court for the first time since winning the title in 2019, reached the quarter-finals with a 6-1 6-2 victory over world number four Paula Badosa in just under an hour.
+It is the first time Halep has beaten a top-five player on grass.

 Garin into Wimbledon quarter-finals after epic battle Rybakina powers past Martic into first Wimbledon quarters